zn3x/castmedia/docs/configuration.md

 # Accounts credentials
 account:
   # WARNING!
 Avoid using default credentials like these
-  # Account can either be a source or admin
+  # Account can either be a source, admin, or slave
   admin:
     # A password can either be either plaintext or hashed by specifying a prefix:
     # - 0$: Plaintext